-- Outside the first critical radius we find some resonances that have survived the dissipation. - The structure of these resonances has changed: - The elliptic points become attractor foci - The position of the invariant manifolds allows to pass more points
+- Outside the first critical radius we find some resonances that have survived the dissipation. - The structure of these resonances has changed: - The elliptic points become attractor foci. - The position of the invariant manifolds allows to pass more points through the resonance.

 We can determine two different "types" of resonances depending on the existence or destruction of homoclinic orbits.
-We need first to understand the evolution of a resonance better.
+We need first to understand the evolution of a resonance under the dissipation effect better.